Slovo: Russian Sign Language Dataset: Experiments

 \textbf{Implementation Details.} Several sampling strategies were tested with a different number of frames from [16, 32, 48] and a frame interval from 1 to 4.
-We also checked models trained on 64 frames, but it generated poor results.
+We also checked models trained on 64 frames, which generated poor results.
 Frame intervals are limited to 4 because skipping more frames in the SLR task can miss important information about the sign.
-We trained all 36 models over 120 epochs with a learning rate of 0.001, AdamW optimizer employing betas (0.9, 0.999), and weight decay of 0.05.
-Two schedulers -- LinearLR from 0 to 10 epochs and CosineAnnealingLR from begin until the end of training -- were used to optimize the Swin-large training process.
-Only LinearLR from 0 to 120 epochs were used for MViTv2-small. \textbf{Results.} Since each gesture corresponds to 20 video samples, we validated the models on the test set.
-Figure \ref{fig: metrics} shows the results of each chosen model separately with a different number of frames and frame interval.
-We can observe that MViTv2-small vastly outperforms other models due to its video purpose.
-Thirty-two frames with a frame interval of 2 are enough for MViTv2-small to be most effective.
+We trained all 36 models over 120 epochs with a learning rate 0.001, AdamW~\cite{loshchilov2019decoupled} optimizer employing betas (0.9, 0.999), and weight decay 0.05.
+Two schedulers -- LinearLR and CosineAnnealingLR~\cite{loshchilov2017sgdr} -- were used to optimize the Swin-large and ResNet3D-50 training processes.
+Only LinearLR was used for MViTv2-small.
+The information about their parameters is in the repository.